-Doctor Who is a long running science fiction television programme produced by the BBC which first aired in 1963 and still graces our television screens today, the show was originally cancelled On screen in Remembrance of the Daleksin 1989 but returned to the BBC in 2005 making it the longest running and most successful science fiction series in television history.
+Doctor Who is a long running science fiction television programme produced by the BBC which first aired in 1963 and still graces our television screens today, the show was originally cancelled in 1989 but returned to the BBC in 2005 making it the longest running and most successful science fiction series in television history.

 Without the Daleks it is arguable that the series of Doctor Who would never had made it past the first season, it was the huge success of these alien creatures that cemented the history of this now legendary science fiction series.
 The Daleks were created by Terry Nation and designed by Raymond P Cusick and have become an important part of British popular culture, the word Dalek can even be found in the Oxford English Dictionary.

 The Dalek featured here is an original made in 1984 from new moulds created by Martin Wilkie, son of legendary BBC effects designer Bernard Wilkie.
 The design differs slightly from the original 1960’s Shawcraft Daleks having a skirt that was steeper with smaller hemispheres spaced further from the skirts top and bottom edges.
 The fender section is moulded to the bottom of the skirt with a double staged section with the lower half being recessed.
-The shoulders are moulded to include a lower collar and gun boxes making them Behind the scenes on Remembrance of the Daleksslightly shorter and broader than those seen on earlier Shawcraft Daleks.
+The shoulders are moulded to include a lower collar and gun boxes making them slightly shorter and broader than those seen on earlier Shawcraft Daleks.
 The neck bin is constructed from wood and is very similar to the Shawcraft design as is the dome.

 Four of these new props, termed 'Necros Daleks', were created and used in the 1985 serial Revelation of the Daleks starring Colin Baker as The Doctor, they sported a white paint finish with gold hemispheres and were very unlike any Dalek we had previously seen on our television screens.